QubesOS/qubes-doc/external/customization-guides/dark-theme.md

         cd gtk-3.0/
         touch settings.ini

-    add the following lines to `settings.ini`
+    Add the following lines to `settings.ini`

         [Settings]
         gtk-application-prefer-dark-theme=1

-3. follow step 6 and 7 in: Using `Gnome-Tweak-Tool`
+3. Follow steps 6 and 7 in: Using `Gnome-Tweak-Tool`